jcftang/jcftang.github.com/source/_posts/2012-05-02-git-subtree-is-now-in-mainline-git.markdown

 those really useful wrappers for manipulating git repositories if you are an integrator or don't really like git-submodule.
 It certainly is a nicer alternative to git-submodule.
-There is less chance of the person clone a git-subtree repository messing up the checkout because they forgot to initialise the submodules.
-There is also the added advantage of not needing to fiddle around scripting up the git-archive commands for exporting the source tree for a release if you use git-subtree; ctually git-subtree is just plain useful.
+There is less chance of the person cloning a git-subtree repository messing up the checkout because they forgot to initialise the submodules.
+There is also the added advantage of not needing to fiddle around scripting up the git-archive commands for exporting the source tree for a release if you use git-subtree; actually git-subtree is just plain useful.